Budgeting and the Bible

-So you want to be the master of your money… that’s great.
-You’re committed to getting out of debt, spending wisely and giving to support good causes.
-But how do you take these good ideas and turn them into something you can actually do?
+So you want to be the master of your money — you’re committed to getting out of debt, spending wisely and giving to support good causes.
+But how do you turn these good ideas and turn them into something you can actually do?
+You make a budget.

-“Budget” can be a scary word, conjuring up images of congressional committees or the accounting offices of multinational corporations.
-For some people, budget means broke — the idea of living “on a budget” implies pinching pennies and slogging through life without any luxuries.
-But a budget need not be any of those things.
+The word “budget” can scare people, conjuring up images of congressional committees or the accounting offices of large corporations.
+For some of us, “budget” means broke — the idea of living “on a budget” implies pinching pennies and slogging through life without any luxuries.
+But a budget doesn’t have to make life a drag.

-Budgets accomplish two main goals: First, a budget is a way of documenting your financial life on paper.
-It shows where your money comes from, and where it goes.
-Second, a budget allows you to make informed, strategic choices about spending and saving.
-Since you have a good documentation of your financial habits, you can easily see areas that need some work, and redirect your money flow to meet those needs.
+Budgets accomplish two goals: First, a budget is a way of documenting your financial life on paper.
+It shows where your money comes from and where it goes.
+And second, a budget allows you to make informed, strategic choices about spending and saving.
+Looking at your budget allows you to strategically redirect your cash flow to meet needs as they arise.

-Here’s another way to think about it: If money is like water, a budget is the plumbing system that we build to make it flow where we want it to go.
+Think about it this way: If money is like water, a budget is the plumbing system that we build to make it flow where we want it to go.

-Budget’s are some newly-invented system, either.
+Budgets aren’t some newly-invented system.
 The Bible tells us to keep careful track of our financial lives in Prov.
 27-23-27:

 23 Be sure you know the condition of your flocks,